kintoandar/dockerfiles/README.md

 Connection closed by foreign host.
 ```

-You can read more about `fwd` [here](https://blog.kintoandar.com/2016/08/fwd-the-little-forwarder-that-could.html)
+If you want to know more about `fwd` check out [this article](https://blog.kintoandar.com/2016/08/fwd-the-little-forwarder-that-could.html)

 ------